 Horses and Humans in Harmony

-Equine Assisted Learning is a hands-on educational program that uses the interactions and developing relationships between horses and humans in an environment of learning and self-discovery.
+Horses and Humans in Harmony is a hands-on educational horsemanship program that uses the interactions and relationships between horses and humans in an environment of learning and self-discovery.

-The Program is designed to promote personal growth and the development of positive social/life skills in a fun and supportive environment.
-Through a curriculum of activities designed to address individual goals and needs, each equine interaction is framed to help veterans learn and grow.
+The Program is designed to teach unmounted horsemanship skills using a ground based program promoting a partnership between the veteran and their horse.
+The horsemanship skills are taught in a fun and supportive environment, through a curriculum of activities designed promote positive skills with their chosen horse.
+The lessons are framed to help veterans learn and grow using natural horsemanship based principles.
 The barn/farm environment naturally lends itself as a unique multisensory classroom.

 Veterans will be taught basic guidelines on how to safely and effectively work around horses in various situations which will lead to developing safe and respectful relationships between human veterans and their equine partners.